b-cubed-eu/b3gbi-gui/www/README.md

   ),
 ```

-3. The sidebar must be divided into two tabs:
+3. The sidebar must be divided into tabs:

 ```
   sidebarLayout(